Sphere10/Hydrogen/doc/PresentationLayer/Design/Plugins.md

 # Plugins

-Plugins provide a way to add functionality to the application in a dynamic manner.
-The registered `IPluginLocator` (`StaticPluginLocator` currently ) instance returns the `IPlugin` implementations to be loaded and available within the application.
+Plugins provide a way to dynamic add functionality to the application.

 ## Plugin Model